 Founded in 1987 by the Bruner Foundation, the Rudy Bruner Award for Urban Excellence celebrates urban places that are distinguished by quality design and their social and economic contributions to our nation’s cities.
 Winners offer creative placemaking solutions that transcend the boundaries between architecture, urban design and planning and showcase innovative thinking about American cities.

-The Loeb Fellowship Program, established in 1970 at the Harvard Design School, offers mid-career fellowships each year to 10 to 12 outstanding professionals working to improve the built and natural environment.
-Fellows are drawn from many professions including architecture, landscape architecture, urban planning and design journalism, the arts and community development.
-Its founder, John Loeb, believed that a core group of committed professionals could have an impact far beyond their numbers on American cities.
+The Loeb Fellowship Program, established in 1970 at the Harvard University Graduate School of Design offers a sabbatical year to practitioners working to improve the built and natural environment.
+Fellows are drawn from many of the design professions including architecture, landscape architecture, urban planning and design journalism, the arts and community development.
+Its founder, John Loeb, believed that a core group of committed professionals could have a significant impact far beyond their numbers on American cities.